 Looking for some opportunities for family fun this holiday season, without any large crowds?
 Nothing spreads holiday cheer quite like some twinkling Christmas lights!
 We've got the info you need to enjoy some bright and cheery holiday fun!
 Light displays are a great way to enjoy the season and jump start your holiday cheer.
 I can remember as a child piling into the family car to go look at the Christmas lights, and today's kids will enjoy having those memories just as much.
-Dine in or pick up some carryout from a local eatery to enjoy along the way, on your way home or at a local park if the weather's mild.
+Dine in or pick up some carryout from a local eatery to enjoy along the way, on your way home, or at a local park if the weather's mild.

-Festival of Lights at Jimmy Nash Park
+Winter Wonderland Festival of Lights at Jimmy Nash City Park

-November 26 - January 1, Martinsville
+November 25 - January 1, Martinsville

 December 1-31, Martinsville